wearebraid/vueformulate.com/docs/guide/forms/README.md

 ## Submitting forms

-While it’s easy to use `v-model` to get and set form values the `@submit` event is the preferred way to retrieve the final values from a form for processing or submitting to a backend.
+While it’s easy to use `v-model` to get and set form values, the `@submit` event is the preferred way to retrieve the final values from a form for processing or submitting to a backend.
 There are a number of reasons for this:

 - The `@submit` event will not fire until all validation rules (including async validation rules) are passing.
-- Data emitted in the `@submit` event is deeply cloned and can be safely mutated without side effect.
+- Data emitted in the `@submit` event is deeply cloned and can be safely mutated without side effects.
 - The `@submit` event ensures all form uploads are finished before completing.

 You can listen for the `@submit` event just as you would on a standard `<form>`